Cebelle1/Student-Management-System/README.md

  A simple Student Management System

  - Done in Netbeans using Java
+ - Uses MySQL as database
  - Registers students
- - Uses MySQL as database
- - Can view registered students
+ - Able to fetch registered students from database and display in a table